AdaCore/gsh/README.md

-GSH - A posix shell for Windows
+GSH - A POSIX shell for Windows
 ===============================

 General Information